Vera Lynn: Recording career

 Lynn's earliest solo recordings were issued on the Crown label.
 Her early dance band vocal refrain recordings include "I'm in the Mood for Love" and "Red Sails in the Sunset".

 In 1938, the Decca label took over control of the British Crown label and the UK-based Rex label; they had also issued early singles from Lynn in 1937, including "Harbour Lights".
 In late September 1939, Vera Lynn first recorded a song that continues to be associated with her: "We'll Meet Again", originally recorded with Arthur Young on the Novachord.

 Throughout the 1940s and 1950s the Decca label issued all of Lynn's records, including several recorded with Mantovani and His Orchestra in 1942, and with Robert Farnon from the late 1940s.
 These were available only as 78 rpm singles, which contained only two songs as an A and a B-side.
 In the mid-1950s, Decca issued several EP singles, which comprised between two and four recordings per side, such as Vera Lynn's Party Sing Song from 1954.
 Lynn was the first British artist to have a number one in U.S. charts, achieved with "Auf Wiederseh'n Sweetheart", which stayed at the top for nine weeks in 1952.
-Singles were now issued on two formats: the known 78 rpm 10" shellac discs, and the recently introduced 45 rpm 7" vinyl single.
+Singles were now issued on two formats: the known 78 rpm 10-inch shellac discs, and the recently introduced 45 rpm 7-inch vinyl single.
 In the late 1950s, Lynn recorded four albums at Decca, the first; Vera Lynn Concert remains her only live recording ever issued on vinyl.

 In 1960, after more than 20 years at Decca Records, Lynn signed to the US based MGM Records.
 In the UK, her recordings were distributed by the His Master's Voice label, later EMI Records.
 Several albums and stand-alone singles were recorded with Geoff Love and His Orchestra.
 Norman Newell also took over as Lynn's producer in this period and remained with her until her 1976 album Christmas with Vera Lynn.
 Recording at EMI Records up until 1977, Lynn released thirteen albums with material as diverse as traditional hymns, pop and country songs, as well as re-recording many of her known songs from the 1940s for the albums Hits of the Blitz (1962), More Hits of the Blitz and Vera Lynn Remembers – The World at War (1974).
 In the 1980s, two albums of contemporary pop songs were recorded at the Pye Records label, both including covers of songs previously recorded by artists such as ABBA and Barry Manilow.

 In 1982, Lynn released the stand-alone single "I Love This Land", written by André Previn, to mark the end of the Falklands War.
 Lynn's last recordings before her retirement were issued in 1991 via the News of the World newspaper, with proceeds in aid of the Gulf Trust.